Group Home Business Plan Template

 Business Model Overview

 We will operate a residential care facility that generates revenue through state funding, private pay from families, and potential grants.
-Our focus will be on providing high-quality care while maintaining a personalized approach to meet each resident’s unique needs.
+Our focus will be on providing high-quality care while keeping a personalized approach to meet each resident's needs.

 SWOT Analysis